openfnord/kimai-android/README.md

     <img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="80">
 </a>
 <br>
-Removed link to google play as this is commercial.
+Removed link to google play as this promotes the commercial version.<br>
+Get your open source apps from f-droid.org.
 <br>
 </div></br>